tomzhang255/AC215_HiSolver/README.md

 #### Aside

-- copying the secrets folder everywhere is not good practice; might need to look into docker-compose instead of Dockerfile because volume mounting with relative path doesn't work for Dockerfile
+- FIXME Copying the secrets folder everywhere is not good practice; might need to look into docker-compose instead of Dockerfile because volume mounting with relative path doesn't work for Dockerfile
+- FIXME preprocessing.py is kinda slow - the last part... parhaps save locally then bulk upload?